moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/dev-env/index.md

 ---
 title: Dev Environments
-description: Learn how to interact with your Tanssi EVM-compatible appchain through the Ethereum API with different Ethereum tools like Remix, Hardhat, Foundry, and more.
+description: Learn how to interact with your Tanssi EVM-compatible network through the Ethereum API with different Ethereum tools like Remix, Hardhat, Foundry, and more.
 icon: octicons-code-square-24
 template: index-page.html
 ---